-Whether you are just getting into building your own computer or looking to upgrade your current setup the hardware choices can be overwhelming.
+Whether you are just getting into building your own computer or looking to upgrade your current setup, the hardware choices can be overwhelming.
 Knowing what hardware specifications to prioritize can help narrow this down.
-We will go over what to look for when picking out a motherboard as well as give a few recommendations on what to buy.

 What You Should Look for in a Motherboard

 When picking out a new motherboard, there are a few key things you want to look out for:

 First and most important, is it made for an Intel or AMD processor?
 Not only are motherboards made for either Intel or AMD processors, but their sockets are also unique.
 You will want to use Intel’s Alder Lake Chips or AMD’s AM5 sockets.

 Make sure to check the motherboard’s list of compatible processors to be safe before purchasing.
 Sometimes motherboards that are older cant work with processors that come out after them.